taymyr/taymyr-soap-java/README.md

 * Configure max log size of you soap-client `play.soap.services.<SERVICE_CLASS>.log-size` (Default value 48 kB).
 When you use log-size more than 128 kbytes CXF creates temporary files that contains messages, and CXF deletes files by itself.

+* Configure logging shadowing properties with `play.soap.services.<SERVICE_CLASS>.fields-shadowing`.
+This settings are used when `play.soap.services.<SERVICE_CLASS>.debugLog=true` (Logging interceptors are enabled).
+Custom LoggingInterceptors embed necessary string in a soap request and response when it finds a message with a desired soapAction message.

 ```HOCON
 lagom.circuit-breaker {
   default.exception-whitelist = [